Who are we and how does this policy apply?

 Subject to the exceptions set out in the Australian Privacy Principles (for example, the disclosure of personal information when allowed or required by law), Caltex will only use and/or disclose your personal information for:

-(a) the primary purpose for which it is collected; or
+(a) the primary purpose for which this personal information is collected; or

-(b) a related purpose, where you would reasonably expect that it be used and/or disclosed without your further consent.
+(b) a related purpose, where you would reasonably expect that this personal information would be used and/or disclosed without your further consent.

 This means that generally Caltex will only disclose your personal information internally and/or to a third party contracted to provide services to Caltex and only if necessary for one of the purposes referred to above.